programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Step 5: Running PhraseMatcher

-A list of individual word tokens, however related to AI risk, is not illuminating enough to assess red flags in licence agreements, therefore we use spaCy’s in-built PhraseMatcher, which enables our dictionary to be overlaid the dataset text and reassembled based on the pattern rules established.
+A list of individual word tokens, however related to AI risk, is not illuminating enough to assess red flags in licence agreements.
+As such, we use spaCy’s in-built PhraseMatcher, which overlays our dictionary across the dataset text and reassembles word matches based on the patterns established.

 First, load the matchers -

     phrase_matcher = PhraseMatcher(nlp.vocab)

-You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of a more fine account of sentence structure by including lowercasing in each dictionary section, where appropriate.
+You could include attr = lower after nlp.vocab, though this would convert all results into lowercase, instead of a more fine account of sentence structure by including lowercasing in each dictionary section.

     token_matcher = Matcher(nlp.vocab)